noobiept-other/blog_example/readme.md

         class Meta:
             ordering = ( '-date_added', )

 We have a `Post` model to represent our blog's data.
-Very simple for now, just a post with a title, the content, written by a certain user at a certain time.
+Very simple, just a post with a title and some content, written by a certain user at a certain time.
 The `slug` will be the post url, and is going to be generated from the title.
 We're setting the ordering property, so that the recent posts appear first.